What is the name of your Farm, Ranch, or Homestead and where are you located?

 FarmMade is excited to celebrate Spring by elevating the egg to its proper status of miraculous!
 Within every culture worldwide, there is a reverence for new life, fertility and rebirth.
 Just one egg symbolizes all three.
 The farm has held the tradition of building chicken coops and raising chickens to provide meat and eggs for their family, friends and communities for centuries.
 Chicken coops come in all shapes and sizes, intended to hold MANY of these sacred eggs, while sheltering the Mother Hens who lay them.
 It is in the gathering of eggs that a farmer is rewarded every day.
 The transfer from Coop To Kitchen creates a recipe book full of possibilities.

-We, at the FarmMade test kitchen, have dreamed up four cookie recipes that honor Springtime on the farm.
-THANK YOU to the first four egg farms that were excited to participate and send us a variety of colorful eggs.
+We, at the FarmMade test kitchen, have dreamed up cookie recipes that honor Springtime on the farm.
+THANK YOU to the egg farms that were excited to participate and send us a variety of colorful eggs.
 Another THANK YOU goes to Shepherd’s Grain, who were kind enough to send us three distinct flours to experiment with.
+Pastry, Whole Wheat and All Purpose.
 Flour is the unsung hero of every baked good.
 The quality of their flour is unsurpassed.
-Their close relationship with each farmer ensures their stringent requirements of no-till and non-gmo farming practices are met.
+Their close relationship with each farmer ensures their stringent requirements of no-till and NON-GMO farming practices are met.

 This week we debut our Oatmeal Hummingbird Cookies with Cream Cheese frosting, inspired by the classic Southern Hummingbird Cake.
 The exact origin of the cake is a mystery but its popularity is on par with cakes such as Red Velvet and Southern Coconut Cake.
 Transforming it into a cookie using a dozen brilliantly colored eggs from Alchemist Farm, was our pleasure!